Blade of the Immortal (film): Home media

 In Japan, the initial Blu-ray and DVD Set Premium Edition sold 8,930 copies to rank #3 on the overall Blu-ray Disc chart.
 The regular edition was #11 with 2,326 copies.
 The DVD Deluxe Edition for the live-action reached 8,896 copies.
 The Blu-ray deluxe edition for the live-action reached 20,383 copies.

 In the United States, the film grossed over $830,000 from Blu-ray and DVD sales as of April 2022.
 In the United Kingdom, it was 2018's third best-selling foreign language film on home video (below the Japanese anime films My Neighbor Totoro and Your Name).

 Reception

 The review aggregation website Rotten Tomatoes gives the film an 86% approval rating, based on reviews from 93 critics with an average rating of 7 out of 10.
-The website's critical consensus reads, "Blade of the Immortal highlights Takashi Miike's flair for balletic violence,combining what it gives in strict originality with rich characterizations and kinetic thrills."
+The website's critical consensus reads, "Blade of the Immortal highlights Takashi Miike's flair for balletic violence, combining what it gives in strict originality with rich characterizations and kinetic thrills."
 The film has a score of 72 out of 100 on Metacritic (based on 26 critics), indicating "generally favorable reviews".

+Austin Film Critics later nominated the film alongside Makoto Shinkai's anime film Your Name which was announced as the winners of January 8, 2018.